Making Family Law Better for Families

 The survey respondents included 39 interested members of the public, 15 lawyers, 13 legal professionals, and 25 other individuals many of which identified themselves as support workers.
 The written responses were submitted by lawyers, professional legal organizations, advocacy groups, a First Nation, a public organization, and a not-for-profit society.

 These engagements informed Spring 2023 amendments to the Family Law Act.
-Through these changes, the BC government clarified the law around companion animals, property, and pensions to better meet the modern-day needs of separating couples.
+Through these changes, the B.C. government clarified the law around companion animals, property, and pensions to better meet the modern-day needs of separating couples.

 The ministry is involved in ongoing discussions with Indigenous Peoples regarding the division of property that has Indigenous cultural significance when spouses separate.